24+ Augmented Reality Stats (2023-2027)

 The most expensive Vuzix VR glasses on offer in 2022 was the Vuzix M4000 at $2,499.99.

-The least expensive available (Vuzix Smart Swim) were priced at $199.99.
+The least expensive available (Vuzix Smart Swim) was priced at $199.99.

 Here’s an assortment of Vuzix AR glasses prices in 2022: